-In Chama, the recent oriented diamond drilling comprises of 11 drillholes, for a total meterage of 1562 m with the majority of holes were drilled pre-collar with HQ and followed by NQ.
+In Chama, a total of 3,211.80 m of oriented drilling completed in two years.
+During FY-22, completed 11 drillholes, with a total meterage of 1,562 m and in FY-23 the recent drilling completed 10 drillholes, with a total meterage of 1649.80 m, out of that 3 drill holes comprises 545.8 m was completed for Geotechnical studies and most holes were drilled pre-collar with PQ/HQ and followed by NQ.
 The drillholes were drilled with reference to previously drilled holes to minimize the wide spacing interval to close spacing of less than 40-50 m drill interval section lines, over approximately 600-700 m strike length.
-(Figure K6 & K7).
-The maximum vertical depth is approximately 160 m below the pre-mining surface.
-The drill holes vary in inclination from 70° to 80°.
+(Figure K6 and K7).
+The maximum vertical depth is approximately 184 m below the pre-mining surface.
+The drill holes vary in inclination from 60° to 80°.

-In Chibolele, the recent oriented diamond drilling comprises of 7 drillholes, for a total meterage of 1258.8 m with the majority of holes drilled pre-collar with HQ and followed by NQ.
+In Chibolele, the oriented diamond drilling was completed in FY-22 with 7 drillholes, comprising a total meterage of 1258.8 m and in FY-23, additional 3 drill holes drilled for Geotechnical studies, and it comprises 360 m.
+In total 10 drill holes with a meterage of 1618.80m with most holes drilled pre-collar with HQ and followed by NQ.
 The drillholes were drilled with reference to previously drilled holes to minimize the wide spacing interval to close spacing of less than 50m drill interval section lines, over approximately 600-700 m strike length.
-(Figure K6 & K7).
+(Figure K6).
 The maximum vertical depth is approximately 265 m below the pre-mining surface.
 The drill holes vary in inclination from 60° to 70°.